2015 KQ174

-' is a trans-Neptunian object, both considered a scattered and detached object, located in the outermost region of the Solar System.
+' is a trans-Neptunian object, considered both a scattered and detached object, located in the outermost region of the Solar System.
 The object with a moderately inclined and eccentric orbit measures approximately 154 km in diameter.
 It was first observed on 24 May 2015, by astronomers at the Mauna Kea Observatories in Hawaii, United States.

 Orbit and classification

 is located near the "gap", a poorly understood region.

 orbits the Sun at a distance of 49.3–61.5 AU once every 412 years and 4 months (150,600 days; semi-major axis of 55.4 AU).
 Its orbit has an eccentricity of 0.11 and an inclination of 24° with respect to the ecliptic.